SNOO

 8 Tips to Help Your Baby Get Used to SNOO

-Likewise, for soothing and sleep…some need sucking, some white noise, some jiggling and others need all 5 S’s (vigorously!) to calm.
+Likewise, for soothing and sleep…some need sucking, some white noise, some jiggling, and others need all 5 S’s (vigorously!) to calm.

 1. Be patient with “older babies.”

 If your little guy is over 6-8 weeks, he may need 4-5 days to get used to the new motion and sound.
-The more he sleeps in SNOO (naps and nights), the sooner it should comfort him.
+The more he sleeps in SNOO (naps and nights), the sooner it should help comfort him.

 2. Put your baby down…asleep.